Greedy Bayesian Posterior Approximation with Deep Ensembles: Greedy approximation of Bayesian posterior for parametric functions

+\paragraph{Derivation of the negative marginal gain} In this section, we consider parametric continuous functions $z_\theta: \mathbb{R}^d \rightarrow\mathbb{R}^c$, where $d$ -- dimension of the input space, $c$ -- dimension of the output space, and $\theta$ denotes the parameters determining the function.
+While our derivations in this section hold for any measurable function that satisfies this definition, we assume a DNN to be our model of choice.
+For DNNs it is natural to consider a ground set $V$ to be a set of all neural networks with a fixed architecture and a random initialization scheme realizable on a computer.
+We note that this is a very large, but finite set when considering fixed precision weights.

-\paragraph{Objective function.} In this section, we consider parametric functions $z_\theta: \mathbb{R}^d \rightarrow\mathbb{R}^c$, where $\theta$ denotes the parameters determining the function.
-We now use Bayes' theorem and a mean-field approximation to express the posterior of an ensemble of such functions as
+We now use Bayes' theorem and a mean-field approximation, similarly to~\eqref{eq:DualDivergenceGainFinal}.
+This allows us to express the multimodal posterior over a neural network by a product of posteriors of individual ensemble members.
+Specifically, the factorized posterior is expressed as

 where $\theta_m$ are parameters, $p(\mathcal{D} | z_\theta)$ the likelihood and $p(z_\theta)$ the prior; $p(\mathcal{D} | z_\theta)\propto \prod_{i=1}^{n}\exp(-\ell(z_\theta(x_i), y_i)$), and $p(z_\theta)\propto\exp(-\lambda\|\theta\|_2^2)$.